-Job hunters or even employees need to keep their CVs (Curriculum Vitae) up-to-date and ready.
+Job hunters and employees need to keep their CVs (Curriculum Vitae) up-to-date and ready.
 Your CV is your branding.
 It’s your marketing credential that provides the first impression to a potential employer that will hire or promote you.
 Your CV is your professional and personal reflection in a paper.

 An excellent CV that will perfectly illustrate your professional intentions and personality will seriously catch the attention of a recruiter, HR officer, or your future boss.
-I worked in facility management and business process outsourcing industries for more than 10 years and saw different CVs during my recruitment involvement.
-I can surely say that your CV can help you make it or break you.
-Let me help you understand the fundamentals you need to know when creating and updating your CV.
+I worked in facility management and business process outsourcing industries for more than ten years and saw different CVs during my recruitment involvement.
+So I can indeed say if your CV can help you make it or break you.
+Let me help you understand the fundamentals you need to know when creating, updating, and to format your CV.

 The Ultimate Guide for CV

 The overall presentation of your CV is a key ingredient to your success.
 Remember that your CV is valuable because this is your initial communication with your potential employer.
 Your CV should be wisely thought out, designed, and written to provide an exceptional first impression.
 Such a CV can efficiently provide a strong influence on key decision-makers.
 I read an article, and it says that your CV must contain the following:

 - A positive outlook.